Careers & Auditions

 • Strong administrative and project management skills.

-• Relevant production experience, with a minimum of 5-7 years’ experience as a Stage Manager.
+• 5-7 years’ experience as a Lead or Production Stage Manager.

-• Ability to manage multiple projects simultaneously and achieve results in a timely fashion.
+• Ability to manage multiple projects and work collaboratively.

 • Must perform the functions of the position in a safe manner.